Nursing Measurements Guide

 A sodium-potassium pump is an enzyme located in the cell membrane that plays a vital role in muscle contraction, nerve impulse transmission, and other processes in your body.
 In today’s post, we’re going over this enzyme’s essence, responsibility, and overall mechanism.

-The sodium-potassium pump can be quite a perplexing topic especially to nursing students due to its nature, function, and how the entire process contributes to healthier well-being.
+The sodium-potassium pump can be a perplexing topic, especially for nursing students, due to its nature, function, and how the entire process contributes to a healthier well-being.

-The sodium-potassium pump is notable in nerve cells, in the kidneys, and also plays an important role in heart contractions and blood pressure.
-One must thank the sodium-potassium pump for a steady heartbeat.
+The sodium-potassium pump is notable in nerve cells and the kidneys and plays an essential role in heart contractions and blood pressure.
+So thank the sodium-potassium pump for a steady heartbeat!

-So, how does the sodium-potassium pump operate?
-It’s quite simple.
-The sodium has to be taken from the cell, and potassium will take its place.
+To get the sodium-potassium pump to operate, sodium has to be taken from the cell, and replaced with potassium.

 In the cell boat, the goal is to keep the saltwater, which is representative of sodium, from going inside the boat.
-If saltwater goes inside the cell boat, the natural thing to do is to get rid of that saltwater, pumping it out.
-We are avoiding abundance of sodium inside the cell.
+If saltwater goes inside the cell boat, the natural thing to do is to get rid of that saltwater by pumping it out.
+This is to avoid an abundance of sodium inside the cell.

-On the other hand, if you’re going on a fishing trip, your primary goal is to catch as many fish as you can.
-The fish is representative of the potassium.
-Potassium being pulled in is essential for the cell boat because it is an electrolyte that is utilized for electric conduction and maintains fluid and electrolyte balance, above all things.
+On the other hand, if you’re going on a fishing trip, your primary goal is to catch as many fish as possible.
+The fish represents the potassium.
+Pulling potassium is essential for the cell boat because it’s an electrolyte used for electric conduction, and maintains fluid and electrolyte balance.

 It’s that easy.

-So, as a summary, the sailboat (cell boat) represents the cell, while the saltwater is the sodium and the fishes are potassium.
-You want seawater to be pumped out of the cell and potassium to be pulled into the cell to be used for contraction and conductivity.
+So as a summary: the sailboat (cell boat) represents the cell, while the saltwater is the sodium, and the fish are potassium.
+You want seawater pumped out of the cell and potassium pulled into the cell for contraction and conductivity.